 The foundation of a systematic approach to the biblical economy is the nature of God in Work.
 All economic systems are primarily based on a particular philosophy, moral presuppositions, and spiritual motives.
 Also, a good economy supports the full potential of human labour.
 Hence, the acknowledgement of work is the essence of a healthy system.
-In particular, the Scripture values Work because God never ceased work since the Creation and will work tirelessly until the New Heaven and New Earth.

-have been established.
-There are four attributes of God in work: the Creator, the Sustainer, the Redeemer, and the Consummator4.
+In particular, the Scripture values Work because God never ceased work since the Creation and will work tirelessly until the New Heaven and New Earth have been established.
+There are four attributes of God in work: the Creator, the Sustainer, the Redeemer, and the Consummator.

 God the creator.
 Everything was initiated from God's work in creation.
 There are no exceptions to this truth.
 Also, the divine work of creation is not solely restricted to the Creation story in the book of Genesis.

-Instead, God is still participating in making new things in our universe as well as human occupations.
-However, He wants to do this job with us as a co-creating partner5.
+Instead, God is still participating in making new in our universe as well as human occupations.
+However, He wants to do this job with us as a co-creating partner.
 Thus, the fact that our works require creativity in any field implies two features: 1) creativity is the proof of God's image in the human mind; 2) exhibiting creativity in a variety of human occupations is acceptable to both God and society.

-God's work.
-Maintenance is the essential attribute for both our metaphysical and empirical worlds.
-The apostle Paul explained, "In Him(Christ) all things hold together" (Col. 1:17), which implies a well-ordered universe, a cosmos6.
-We live in this visible universe, in time and space, even though neither of these is fully measurable.
-Therefore, works of maintaining family, organisations, societies, and systems are "the Lord's work."7
+this visible universe, in time and space, even though neither of these is fully measurable.
+Therefore, works of maintaining family, organisations, societies, and systems are "the Lord's work."

 God the Redeemer.
 Every broken thing is redeemed by God's work.
-The Bible illustrates God's redemption work as to fix, mend, and transform the damaged world8.
+The Bible illustrates God's redemption work as to fix, mend, and transform the damaged world.
 God's purpose is to liberate all things from pain and oppression with great effort.
 As a result, the redemptive works performed by humans imitate this divine attribute by repairing faults in systems, and by demonstrating hope, love, justice, and righteousness.
 These behaviours are the testimonial aspect of God's purpose in human occupations.